Duplicate Content: Detection, Canonicalisation, and Consolidation

 This definition is deliberately broad because duplication exists on a spectrum.
 At one end, you have exact duplicates—identical content accessible via multiple URLs.
 At the other, you have near-duplicates—content that shares significant overlap but contains some variations.

-Understanding this distinction is crucial because search engines treat these scenarios differently, and the appropriate solution depends on which type you're dealing with.
+Search engines treat these scenarios differently, and the appropriate solution depends on which type you're dealing with.

 Exact duplicates vs. near-duplicates